 Some of the functions that it excels with are

-- It offers you the basic task killing and smartphone optimisation techniques.
+- It offers you the basic task killing and smartphone optimization techniques.

 - You would also get the app lock features built within the tool.
 You should be able to lock all your apps with a password.